Blog>Expert Advice>12 Home hacks to cut your bills in 2025

 Install cavity wall insulation

-Did you know that approximately one-third of all heat lost escapes through your walls if your home isn’t properly insulated?
+According to the Energy Saving Trust, approximately one-third of all heat lost escapes through your walls if they aren't properly insulated.

 The solution?
 Install cavity wall insulation.

-It costs around £1,500 to be installed and it can save £254 a year on average.
+It costs around £1,500 to be installed and it could save £254 a year on average.

 You may be able to get free or cheaper cavity wall insulation from the government's Great British Insulation Scheme.
 You can check on their website to see if you're eligible for support.